What if I filed bankruptcy before? Can I file again? Is there a time period before I can re-file?

 Chapter 7 Bankruptcy

-If you filed chapter 7 bankruptcy more that 8 years ago, you are eligible to file for chapter 7 bankruptcy again.
+If you filed chapter 7 bankruptcy more that 8 years ago, you are eligible to file for chapter 7 and receive a chapter 7 discharge again.
 If you filed chapter 13 more than 6 years ago, and completed the case and obtained a discharge, then you are eligible for chapter 7 relief.

 Obviously, some cases are unique and need to be discussed at our free consultation as this list is not intended to cover every possible scenario.